MageMCU/Unity-Joystick-GUI/README.md

 # Unity-Joystick-GUI
 - Unity Joystick GUI used for many Robot Simulations
-- Unity-Package: The FILE.unitypackage utilizes zip-style compression to make files smaller, but its real space-saving magic comes from what it omits rather than how much it squishes the files.
+- Unity-Package (Joystick-Interface-007.unitypackage): The FILE.unitypackage utilizes zip-style compression to make files smaller, but its real space-saving magic comes from what it omits rather than how much it squishes the files.

 ## Input System Workflows
 - There are multiple ways to use Unity's New Input System.
 One way is to read device states directly.
 This workflow is a simplified, script-only approach which bypasses the Actions and Bindings features entirely.
 Instead your script explicitly references specific device controls (such as "left gamepad stick") and reads the values directly.
 This is suitable for fast prototyping, or single fixed platform scenarios.
 It is a less flexible workflow because it bypasses some of the main input system features...
 [Input System Workflows](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.19/manual/Workflows.html)